hyperpie/AM_Config_Display/README.md

 -------
 OVERVIEW

+(note, web browsers will mess up the syntax of this document, but it will be right when downloaded and reading the README.md file)

 This ZIP package is intended to be used with a Raspberry Pi RetroPie/Attract Mode build.

 The included shell scripts are setup for use with RetroPie only.